 Dementia usually causes confusion about time, place, and person.
-Simply put, while the individual might still know who he/she is, he/she may fail to recognize others and/or the current time, location, year, or date.
+Simply put, while the individual might still know who they are, they may fail to recognize others and/or the current time, location, year, or date.

 For instance, if the person with dementia appears confused about the purpose of a fork, you can just say, “Here is your fork for eating your food.”
-You could also calmly show the individual how to properly use the utensil (e.g. by saying “watch how I do it”).
-You must never scold a person with dementia or talk to him/her in a condescending way for being confused.
+You could also calmly show the individual how to properly use the utensil (e.g., by saying, “watch how I do it”).
+You must never scold a person with dementia or talk to them in a condescending way for being confused.

-Several theories have been advanced aimed at explaining why sundowning occurs, such as increased fatigue (and as a result, the reduced ability to tolerate stressful situations such a rushed bedtime routine or chaotic dinnertime) or increasing confusion because of shadows and darkness.
+Several theories have been advanced aimed at explaining why sundowning occurs, such as increased fatigue (and, as a result, the reduced ability to tolerate stressful situations such as a rushed bedtime routine or chaotic dinnertime) or increasing confusion because of shadows and darkness.

-The best way for you to approach sundowning is making late afternoons and evenings as relaxing and simple as possible.
-Reduce the number of distractions, unscheduled activities, along with behaviors that can be done at a different time of the day (e.g. switch to morning baths) and don’t forget to keep rooms properly lit until it is bedtime.
+The best way for you to approach sundowning is to make late afternoons and evenings as relaxing and simple as possible.
+Reduce the number of distractions, unscheduled activities, and behaviors that can be done at a different time of the day (e.g., switch to morning baths), and don’t forget to keep rooms properly lit until bedtime.

-Wandering is one of the considerably dangerous behaviors among persons with dementia, but it may be goal-oriented (e.g. the person thinks that they are going to a job or going “home” to their childhood home) or non-goal-directed where the person wanders aimlessly.
+Wandering is one of the considerably dangerous behaviors among persons with dementia, but it may be goal-oriented (e.g., the person thinks they are going to a job or going “home” to their childhood home) or non-goal-directed where the person wanders aimlessly.